WhitmanCS370-SP2021/examples/quiz1/README.md

 > The game will also end if the board has become completely full.
 > Otherwise, play passes to the other player.

-The current player is recorded in an instance variable named `currentPlayer`.a The value of this variable is one of the two constants `WHITE` or `BLACK`.
+The current player is recorded in an instance variable named `currentPlayer`.
+The value of this variable is one of the two constants `WHITE` or `BLACK`.
 The game can be ended by calling a method named `gameOver()`.
 I wrote a boolean-valued method called `winner()` to check whether a move